a11ycob/dvbp/README.md

 # dvbp
 Described Video Best Practices repository

-This repo contains a series of documents that describe the best practices for Described Video.
-These documents are the culmination of efforts from the Described Video Best Practices Committee, an Accessible Media Inc (AMI) initiative, in collaboration with the Canadian Association of Broadcasters (CAB), Described Video practicioners, and consumer interest groups.
+This repo contains a series of documents that describe best practices for Described Video.
+These documents are the culmination of efforts from the Described Video Best Practices (DVBP) Committee, an Accessible Media Inc (AMI) initiative, in collaboration with the Canadian Association of Broadcasters (CAB), Described Video practicioners, and consumer interest groups.